raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 ### cardinality

 The cardinality of a set is a measure of its size.
-Two sets have the same cardinality if their elements can be put into a one-to-one correspeondance with each other.
+Two sets have the same cardinality if their elements can be put into a one-to-one correspondence with each other.
 Cardinalities can also be compared.
-If the elements of set A can be put into a one-to-one correspondance with a subset of the elements of set B, but the elements of set B cannot be put into a one-to-one correspoondance with set A, we say that A has a lower cardinality than B.
+If the elements of set A can be put into a one-to-one correspondance with a subset of the elements of set B, but the elements of set B cannot be put into a one-to-one correspondence with set A, we say that A has a lower cardinality than B.

 Obviously, the cardinalities of finite sets are natural numbers.
 For example, the cardinality of `[0, 1, 2, 3, Infinity]` is `4`, the same as its length.